Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 }
 ```

 Floyd's design lets you make short benchmark-defs, it lets you add more data to the benchmarks and get new columns to the benchmark ouput, for example record bandwith and show in "KB/s" column.
 It lets you write benchmark-def that builds for example a big image, then runs a number of benchmark instances on that image.
 It lets you record custom data and make your own analysis of that data and output it as CSV data to examin in Excel and so on.
+Read more in the reference section.

 <a id="running-micro-benchmarks-from-command-line-tool"></a>
 ### RUNNING MICRO BENCHMARKS FROM COMMAND LINE TOOL

-Run all micro benchmarks in your program:
+Run all micro benchmarks in your program mygame.floyd:

 ```
 floyd bench mygame.floyd